TrashPandaCode/reports/ia-final/contributions/markus.typ

   === Documentation<markus_documentation>

-  The main documentation phase for the IA project was planned to take place in July, as mentioned in other sections before I was only working on the documentation within the last two weeks of July.
+  The main documentation phase for the project was planned to take place in July, as mentioned in other sections before I was only working on the documentation within the last two weeks of July.
 I started working on my own contributions part as I wanted to have this section mainly done first and then work on the other sections of the documentation.

   //continue documentation part here